thejjw/sunbeam-charms/charms/tempest-k8s/README.md

 # tempest-k8s

-Tempest provides a set of integration tests to be run, in ad-hoc or periodic fasion, against a live OpenStack cluster for OpenStack API validation, scenarios, and other specific tests useful in validating an OpenStack deployment.
+Tempest provides a set of integration tests to be run, in ad-hoc or periodic fashion, against a live OpenStack cluster for OpenStack API validation, scenarios, and other specific tests useful in validating an OpenStack deployment.